 J.M.
 Pile Hall

 Constructed in 1932 as the primary residence hall for women on the Wayne State College campus, J.M.
 Pile Hall has enjoyed a certain stature as a student favorite over the past 80 years.
-After eight decades of continued use, however, the building and infrastructure had suffered, leading to concerns that the residence hall could no longer meet the needs and preferences of new student life.
+After eight decades of continued use, however, the building and infrastructure had suffered, leading to concerns that the residence hall could no longer meet the needs and preferences of modern student life.

 Reviving the beloved residence hall not only served to enhance the quality of life for students on campus but resulted in a modern yet respectful response to the character and charm of the historic building, which students have come to love.
 Pile Hall is attractive again, leading to growing numbers of upperclassmen applying for residence, and more students living on campus longer.
-Looking toward the future of campus life, preserving the historic character of Pile Hall is indicative of what has become important to the Wayne State College community.
+Looking toward the future of campus life, preserving the historic character of Pile Hall is central to what has become important to the Wayne State College community.

 Photography by Tom Kessler